karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-template.md

 ### Decision
 [Clearly describe the decision that has been made.
 Explain the chosen solution and how it addresses the context.]

-### Consequences
-[List the positive and negative consequences of this decision.
-Include any potential impacts on the architecture, team, or project.]

 ### Alternatives Considered
 [Document any alternative options that were considered and explain why they were not chosen.
 This helps to provide insight into the decision-making process.]